christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 Serapis is the "God Template" for all subsequent imperial cults.
 The Alexandrian School was attempting to merge all local religions into a single universal system.
 Christianity was the final, globalized version of Serapis worship.

 Conventional history claims that Sarapis was created by Ptolemy I with the priest Manetho as a Greco‑Egyptian fusion deity (Osiris + Apis + Greek Hades/Zeus).
 This is based on Tacitus, Histories 4.83-84, Plutarch, On Isis and Osiris 28, and Clement of Alexandria, but these accounts are late, and Tacitus's works are mostly Renaissance forgeries.

+Šarapsi/Sarapsi is a title of the god Ea (Sumerian Enki), named as “King of the Deep” or “King of the Deep Sea”. (https://digi.ub.uni-heidelberg.de/diglit/archaeological_report1904_1905/0059/image,info)

+Apsû in the Mesopotamian religion is the primordial subterranean freshwater deep, over which Ea/Enki was lord.
+Thus, Šar-apsi has traditionally been understood roughly as “King/Lord of the Apsû (Deep)”.

-An earlier account speaking about Alexanders death by the Greek author Arrian of Nicomedia in Anabasis (7.26.2) says:
+Another earlier account speaking about Alexanders death by the Greek author Arrian of Nicomedia in Anabasis (7.26.2) says:

 "The Diaries say that Peitho, Attalus, Demophon, and Peucestas, together with Cleomenes, Menidas, and Seleucus, spent the night in the temple of Serapis and asked the god if it would be better for Alexander to be carried into the temple himself, in order to pray there and perhaps recover; but the god forbade it, and declared it would be better for him if he stayed where he was".